aaneleh/neon-lights/README.md

 There's 6 products options, you can add it to cart which activates a popup.
 All the products were made by me in 3d in blender 3.0.
 Whenever you want you can click on the shopping cart icon (on the desktop) or on the side bar icon (on mobile) to the your cart.
-In your cart you can see the sum of all the itens and soon will be able to increase/decrease the quantity or delete the item.
+In your cart you can see the sum of all the itens and the info relative to each of them.

 ## Features